masinag/omt-benchmarks/QF_NRAT/gen-data/schittkowski/README.md

 This directory contains a script to generate SMT2 files for the Schittkowski

 ## Requirements
+- Install the [AMPL](https://ampl.com/) modeling language.
+The tool is used to compile the AMPL files to NL format.
 - Download and compile the [ampl2omt tool](https://github.com/masinag/ampl2omt).
-Put the executable in this directory, or update the path in the convert script.
+The tool is used to convert the AMPL files to SMT2 files.

 ## Content